As Lions

-As Lions are a British alternative metal supergroup originating from London, England.
+As Lions are a British alternative metal band originating from London, England.
 The band was formed in 2015 by Austin Dickinson (son of Iron Maiden frontman Bruce Dickinson), Will Homer and Conor O'Keefe – all formerly of Rise to Remain.
 They have released one album, Selfish Age, and are signed to Better Noise.
 Their lead single, "Aftermath", has had success at US radio, reaching number 12 on both the Mediabase Active rock and Billboard Mainstream Rock charts.
 They have toured extensively with acts such as Shinedown, Five Finger Death Punch, Nothing More, Trivium and Alter Bridge.